Dietary

 Average salary and job outlook

-In Ohio, the average annual wage for dietetic technicians is $36,670, according to the U.S. Department of Labor.
+The average annual wage for dietetic technicians is $39,416, according to the Academy of Nutrition and Dietetics Salary Survey (2021).

 The job market for dietetic technicians is expected to grow at an average pace, thanks to an increased emphasis on disease prevention, a growing and aging population, and public interest in nutrition.
 Faster-than-normal growth is anticipated in nursing homes, residential care facilities and physician clinics.